 The dedicated networking events at NAFSA 2020 offer a more relaxed atmosphere in which you can meet other attendees.

-Also check out our information for conference first-timers with more recommendations to help you maximize your time at the conference.
+Also check out our information for annual conference first-timers with more recommendations to help you maximize your time in St. Louis.